Updated March 2026

 NCRPI Element 3: This is the average of Team A's non-conference opponents' opponents' winning percentages.
 In identifying the non-conference opponents' opponents' winning percentages, the NCAA includes all the non-conference opponents' opponents' games, both conference and non-conference.

 NOTE: I believe the reason the NCAA includes, in Elements 2 and 3, opponents' conference and non-conference games, is to have additional games in the data base at least for those Elements even though the games are not included in Element 1.
-Without agreeing that the NCRPI is a useful rating system with those games included, it is safe to assume it would not be useful without those games.
+Without agreeing that the NCRPI is a useful rating system with those games included, it is safe to assume it would not be useful without those games due to an insufficient number of games.

 Unadjusted NCRPI: Using data and NCAA published NCRPI rankings, I have validated that the computations of individual teams' three NCAA NCRPI elements are as indicated above.
 I expected that the following formula, which matches the formula for computation of the regular NCAA RPI, would produce team NCAA NCRPI rankings that would match the NCAA's published NCRPI rankings: